Symptoms of a Broken Tailbone

 Discomfort During Intimate Activity

 Because of the tailbone’s location, sexual activity can also become a cause of pain after a fracture.
-The discomfort isn’t so bad for some people, but others can experience sharp or shooting pangs.
 While this symptom is often overlooked, it’s a common issue for those with a broken tailbone.

 Feeling Physically Unstable

 Some people describe a sensation of feeling “loose” in the lower back or sacral area, almost like the bone isn’t as stable as it should be.
-The feeling can make bending, twisting, and even walking awkward and unnatural, which can be unsettling and present pain or discomfort in certain positions.
+The feeling can make bending, twisting, and even walking awkward and unnatural.

 Pain When Moving From Sitting To Standing

 Going from sitting to standing can be a challenge with a fractured tailbone.
 The shift in weight distribution and pressure can send a wave of pain radiating through the lower back and hips.
-Sometimes, the discomfort is sharp and stabbing; other times, it’s a deep ache that spreads gradually outward.
 Either way, it can make it tough to get out of bed or exit a vehicle.

 Numbness Or Tingling In the Lower Back Or Legs